cap-js/docs/java/query-api.md

 ### Replacing Predicates {#modify-where}

-The following modifier replaces the `where` clause of the copy with a new predicate that connects the `where` clause of the query with `or title = 'CAP Java'`.
+The following modifier replaces the `where` clause of the copy with a new predicate that connects the `where` clause of the query with `or` to `title = 'CAP Java'`.

 ```java
 import com.sap.cds.ql.CQL;